To celebrate SG58, we've put together a list of 58 awesome things to do with the kiddos here in sunny Singapore!

 1. Take part in a National Day carnival

 Didn’t manage to score tix to the parade?
-No matter – you can still take part in the National Day festivities all over the island!
-Head down to the Singapore Sports Hub and take part in its National Day Fiesta.
+No matter – you can still participate in the National Day festivities all over the island!
+Head down to Punggol Shore and take part in its National Day Fiesta.
 If you don’t plan to go anywhere further than within your estate, then NDP @ Heartlands is something that you should have on your radar.
+Also, you could head to a FairPrice National Day Block Party.

 2. Watch the parade on the telly